 The show, hosted by a Lisbon-based group of fabulous drag queens, was everything… and more.

 Drag Taste is an experience that’s entertaining from start to finish.
-There are the dazzling make-up and outfits, dance breaks, impressive performances and the hilarious banter between Áfrika and Teresa al Dente.
+There are the dazzling outfits, dance party and karaoke breaks, impressive performances, and the hilarious banter between Áfrika and Teresa al Dente.
 And oh yeah, you’re also making delicious Portuguese sangria (and you learn some kitchen life hacks along the way).

-By the end of the online team event, the majority of us were so hyped that we didn’t want the night to end (resulting in people not leaving the call and they waited staring at their screens before someone took the initiative to host a virtual afterparty).
+By the end of this online team building activity, the majority of us were so hyped that we didn’t want the night to end.

 “I already told many of my friends about the Drag Queen party and sangria (actually shared some of the sangria, everyone loved it)”